 Your protection safety net

 Life insurance can pay bills, cover debts and protect those who rely on your income through the payment of a tax-free death benefit to your beneficiary.
-It’s a protection safety net that makes it easier to sleep at night, and this holds true even if you’re under age 30.
+It’s an insurance protection safety net that could make it easier to sleep at night, and this holds true even if you’re under age 30.
 Your financial plan is all about mapping out strategies for future life stages and the major milestones ahead, such as marriage, parenting, home buying and accumulating income sources for retirement.
-Life insurance provides a relatively inexpensive way to make sure all your plans stay on track even if something happens to you.
+Life insurance provides a relatively inexpensive way to help make sure all your plans stay on track even if something happens to you.

 Life insurance for 20-somethings?
 Yes, indeed!